ash/raku-course/essentials/typed-variables/exercises/prompt-numbers/solution/index.md

 ## Test runs

-Run the program several times and enter the nubmers of different types.
+Run the program several times and enter the numbers of different types.

 ### Integers